shwina/still-magic/_chapters_en/workflow.md

     -   `git pull` to get changes (and possibly resolve merge conflicts)
     -   Occasionally `git checkout -- .` or `git reset --hard VERSION` to discard changes
     -   (Even less frequently) recover old version(s) of file(s)
+    -   Or `rm -rf` the repository and clone a new copy because everything is messed up
 -   Essentially using Git for multi-version backup
 -   But:
     -   Sometimes you have to work on several things at once